-- The allowable time for the online examination is: - ▶ One hour (60 minutes) for each term examination unless a student has approved accommodation. - ► One hour and a half (90 minutes) for each Level II single-term final examination unless a student has approved accommodation. - A running clock at the top of the examination screen indicates the allotted time frame.
-Please pay attention to it to manage and monitor your time. - A student must submit their online examination once it is completed. - A one-minute warning will appear to notify the student. - At the end of the time limit, the examination(s) will automatically end and be submitted if it has not already been submitted earlier. - Any accommodation(s) will be approved before the examination(s).
+- The allowable time for the online examination is: - ► One hour (60 minutes) for each term examination unless a student has approved accommodation. - A running clock at the top of the examination screen indicates the allotted time frame.
+Please pay attention to it to manage and monitor your time. - A student must submit their online examination once it is completed. - A one-minute warning will appear to notify the student. - At the end of the time limit, the examination will automatically end and be submitted if it has not already been submitted earlier. - Any accommodation(s) will be approved before the examination(s).
 No accommodation(s) will be granted on or during the examination day.
 Proper documentation must be submitted at the beginning of the school year in September.
 Please see the Academic Accommodation Policy.